Kimball H. Dimmick

-Kimball Hale Dimmick served in the California legislature and during the Mexican–American War he served in the US Army.
-Dimmick signed the California Constitution as well as serving as the District Attorney for Los Angeles.
+Kimball Hale "K. H." Dimmick (1815 in Chenango County, New York – September 11, 1861 in Los Angeles) was an American politician, alcalde, judge, and lawyer.
+He served in the California legislature, and during the Mexican–American War he served in the United States Army.
+Dimmick signed the Constitution of California in 1849, as well as serving as the District Attorney for Los Angeles.
+He was an alcalde (mayor) and judge of the first instance in San Jose, California under the military transition to California statehood in 1849.